 Cons of 3-2 Combined Plan

-2. 3-2 Combined Plan might be more expensive for students with little to no scholarship awards since students will have to pay for the extra fifth year.
+- The 3-2 Combined Plan may be more expensive for students with little to no scholarship or financial aid support because students must pay for the additional year of study.

-3. Students might not want to leave their college after their junior to transfer to another university.
-Many students who intended to transfer to Columbia at first did not end up transferring simply because they did not want to leave their home institutions.
+- Students may not want to leave their college after their junior year to transfer to another university.
+Some students who initially plan to transfer later choose to remain at their home institutions.

 Financial Aid Available for Combined 3-2 Plan Students